JJeris/random-password-generator-website/README.md

 todo:
 - need to finish the other pages of the website;
 - need to rework the JS and HTML components for the main functionality of the passwords output (has to fit its given area);
-- has to have bugs ironed out and logo/favicon reworked and moved past a prototype phase.
+- bugs need to be ironed out and logo/favicon reworked.